 It’s World Architecture Day today and the theme is Design for Strength – which also provides a fitting moment to share one of our salvage successes—a stunning collection of oak pilasters which we reclaimed from a prestigious building in Lincoln’s Inn Fields last year.
-Despite initial warnings that removing them intact would be nigh impossible, our team was determined!
-We successfully brought back ten pilasters in perfect condition, with only two sustaining minor damage.
+Despite initial warnings that removing them intact would be nigh impossible, our team was determined – we successfully saved ten pilasters.

 Standing at an impressive 6 meters tall, these pilasters would be challenging to repurpose in their full form.
 However, their uniform width offers flexibility—they can be shortened and re-joined to suit various spaces.